 However, this is not going to be one of those quick, simple, uncontested divorces that so many Texas attorneys advertise in your local area.
-This probably means that you have more complex issues to deal with so it is important that they are dealt with in the proper manner by a qualified Texas Family Law Attorney.
+This probably means that you have more complex issues to deal with so it is important that they are dealt with in the proper manner by a qualified Texas divorce attorney.
 When a divorce is contested, it is not easy to predict how long the process will take.
 There are many factors that are involved, including:

 - The complexity of the issues,